ze-antunes/Visualization_of_Information_in_VR_Environments_of_Objects_in_Space/README.md

 Visualization_of_Information_in_VR_Environments_of_Objects_in_Space/
 │
-├── Documents/                   # Documentation related to the project │   ├── [DS] Design/             # Design files, mockups, and prototypes │   └── [QA] Quality/            # Quality assurance documents and processes │
+├── Documents/                   # Documentation related to the project │   ├── %5BDS%5D%20Design/             # Design files, mockups, and prototypes
+│   └── [QA] Quality/            # Quality assurance documents and processes │
 ├── Exploration/                 # Experimental explorations and tests